ynotstartups/notes/notes/cheat-sheet-tech-lead.md

   1. Get Out Of The Way.
 - Bring Positive Energy!
 Celebrate wins!
 - Need to be realistic on deliverables
+- establish best practices for software development
+- make all tech member in the team happy
+- help product to communicate requirements with the tech team
 - to tell the team in stand-up
   - `Thursday: planning today, spend sometime to understand the tickets from backlog or refinement and think about the estimate before planning`
   - `Friendly Reminder: We have refinement today, have a think about any tech debt and bug tickets that you want to discuss and bring into next sprint.`